deeptimahesh/outreachy-FL-deepti/README.md

 If zero-weights are desired, we can use elastic net which is a regularized regression method that linearly combines the L1 and L2 penalties of the lasso and ridge methods.
 Moreover Elastic Net can be reduced to the linear support vector machine.

-#### Edits Made
+### __Edits Made__

 1. __Why Regularization?__
-    * With larger and more complex models such as what this problem uses, overfitting is a known consequence.
+    * With larger and more complex models such as what this problem uses, __overfitting__ is a known consequence.
 Regularization attempts to reduce the variance of the estimator by simplifying it, which increases the bias, in such a way that the expected error decreases.
 Moeover, the number of samples / user data is small.

       The regularisation terms are constraints by which an optimisation algorithm must adhere to when minimising the loss function, apart from doing what was being optimized before.
-    * Penalize weights that are large such that more bias is not given to some bonuses which would lead to very incorrect answers as we do not want to assume that the user for example only visits bookmarked sites.
+    * Penalize weights that are large such that more bias is not given to some bonuses.
+If this bias existed it would lead to very incorrect answers as we do not want to assume that the user for example only visits bookmarked sites.
 At some point, the penalty of having too large will outweigh whatever gain made in the loss function.

 2. __Ridge Regularization and User Behavior__
     * A lot of our bonuses might alerady be zero since most users do not typically bookmark some websites, etc. Thus, we regularize it in such a way that __no other bonuses is reduced to a zero__.
 L2 regularization is used.
     * Moreover we do not have a very large number of weights which also makes the loss function not too complex.
 Thus, Lasso / L1 may seem like a bit of overkill.
-    * Moreover L1 is influenced only by sign of the weights whereas L2 is affected by magnitude, and doubling of the regularization parameter (during gradient descent) and since our weignts are never assigned a non-zero value (we never want to assume that the users will NOT visit a site),, L2 is considered a better solution in this case.
+    * Moreover L1 is influenced only by sign of the weights whereas L2 is affected by magnitude, and doubling of the regularization parameter (during gradient descent) and since our weignts are never assigned a non-zero value (we never want to assume that the users will NOT visit a site), L2 is considered a better solution in this case.

-### __Case II__ (ruled as out of scope)
+## __Case II: Additional Variables__

 The variables (22) which are to be optimized are: